Motivate your team in the rhythm of business with the Hoopla platform.

 It’s time to fight with your coworkers.
 No, seriously.
 It’s likely that on most days, you and your teammates have disagreements about the way something should be done.
 Whether it’s a proposal or a presentation, everyone’s got an opinion about how a project should be carried about.
 But rare is the person who can constructively stand up and propose a new way forward.

 In the end, you may find that their way is the best way; but with a good debate, you’ll walk out with a refined, fire-tested product that everyone can be the most proud of.
+With more and more teams working remote, friendly competition and challenges can help keep employees engaged, even with all of the distractions.
 Here are just a few ways that competition brings about the best results your team could hope for.
-This week, ask yourself whether or not your team is properly positioned to engage in conflict in a way that truly promotes growth and employee engagement.

 Here’s a quick thought-experiment: if three people are wandering around a maze trying to find each other, what’s the most efficient way for everyone to come together?
 Would that plan include communication?
 Of course it would.
 Unless everyone starts to identify where they’re at, the process of coming to a solution is just three individuals aimlessly wandering back and forth, hoping for dumb luck to strike.